nchilla/wolf_pack_tests/readme.md

 After removing the superfluous nesting, the cleaned-up JSON (`des-moines-register-clean.json`) comes out to `29.5MB`, or *52.3% of its original size*.

-In `des-moines-register-abbrev.json`, I also tried abbreviating the n-gram keys, i.e. instead of "1 gram", naming the key "1".
+In `des-moines-register-abbrev.json`, I also tried abbreviating the n-gram keys, e.g. instead of "1 gram", naming the key "1".
 But surprisingly this only reduced the file size by like 400 bytes?

 The last thing I tried was removing all grams with only 1 occurrence.
 Google ngram does this as well, much more drastically: